schuchert/wikispaces/pages/FitNesse.Tutorials.1.md

 * Set the page type to a test page (depending on the version of fitness, this is either a check-box or a radio button).
 Note, if a page name starts with or ends with the word test, the page type will be set to test by default.
 * Save the property change (click the **Save Properties** button).

 Now you can execute the page.
 Click on the **Test** button.
 The tests will fail dues to a missing fixutre.
-[FitNesse](http://fitnesse.org/) will color the first row yellow and add the message "//Could not find fixture: AddProgramsToSchedule.//".
+[FitNesse](http://fitnesse.org/) will color the first row yellow and add the message ".".
 Now you must create a Fixture class and add it to the test page.

 ### Creating the Fixture
 If you are planning on using Eclipse and working in Java, then you can get a repository from github: [fitnesse-tutorials](http://github.com/schuchert/fitnesse-tutorials/tree/master).
 Review the instructions [here](FitNesse.Tutorials.WorkingFromGitHub).